mcbut/MinecraftBut/README.md

 A Minecraft Plugin for youtubers such as BajanCandian, Skeppy, BadBoyHalo, A6D The youtubers will spawn in a small world with the option to apply multiple different senerarios

-## join the DISCORD for more cotent
+## join the DISCORD for more content
 [Join the discord](https://discord.gg/qRXFA5)
 Note that this is more of a chill area, I'm not gonna offer much support